airr-community/common-repo-wg/recommendations.md

 practices that comply with Recommendations 1-4.** In addition, compliant repositories should require submitters, during the data submission process, to attest that they have sought appropriate informed consent or other authorization for sharing, where necessary.
-AIRR data repositories will not be required to host data that require NDAs/MTAs, but they may choose to do so on an individual basis.
+AIRR data repositories will not be required to host data that have access restrictions, but they may choose to do so on an individual basis.

 **Recommendation 8: The AIRR Working Groups should collaboratively develop operational criteria for compliant repositories.** At the operational level, a